wspr/xetexref/README.txt

 # The XETEXREF documentation

-This package consists of a semi-official reference document for XeTeX.
+This package is a semi-official reference document for XeTeX.
+(It has not been reviewed by the XeTeX maintainers.)
 It is not a user manual; it simply attempts to list XeTeX's extended features and interfaces.